dpjanes/iotdb-examples/README.md

 ### stores
-Node-IOTDB can very easily upload data to data stores, such as Phant, data.sparkfun.com, ThingSpeak and soon Xively and Zatar.
+Node-IOTDB can very easily upload data to data stores, such as Phant, data.sparkfun.com, ThingSpeak, MQTT and PubSub.
-These are examples
+More coming.